Youssef-Hassane/printf/README.md

 This repository contains a custom implementation of the `printf` function in C, which meets the specifications outlined in the project requirements.
 The `printf` function is a widely used standard library function in C that performs formatted output.
 The objective of this project is to develop a simplified version of this function.

 ## Task 0
+Write## Task 0

+## Task 1
-Write a function that produces output according to a format.
+ a function that produces output according to a format.

 - Prototype: int _printf(const char *format, ...);
 - Returns: the number of characters printed (excluding the null byte used to end output to strings)